Cognigy/Documentation/docs/en/docs/ai/tools/user-menu/access-control.md

   <img class="image-center" src="{{config.site_url}}ai/tools/images/0f3231e-usermenu-accesscontrol-newuser.jpg" width="100%" />
 </figure>

-???+ success "asswords can be changed anytime and are stored securely"
+???+ success "Passwords can be changed anytime and are stored securely"
     The user can later change the password from the admin panel.

 ## Global User Access Control